I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 Why?

-Because researchers found that "the use of a commercial anti-aging cream in combination with massaging amplified the beneficial effect of the cream..."
+Because researchers found that "the use of a commercial anti-aging cream in combination with massaging amplified the beneficial effects of the cream..."

 Try the C-pattern massage to apply your moisturizer

-It is suggested that you apply this cream in a C-Pattern.
+Consider applying the cream in a C-Pattern.
 Place a drop of cream under the eye, at the crow's feet, and on the upper eyelid.
-Then:

 This helps brighten and firm the entire eye area and not just the under eyes!